 A study of 139 Meniere’s patients is providing sufferers of this condition with hope for relief.
 Each of these 139 patients had some type of trauma to their head or neck before the onset of the symptoms of Meniere’s disease.
-Vertigo was distinguished as one of the most intense symptoms.
-Upon examination, it was noted they all had a misalignment in one of the top bones of the spine, either the C1 or the C2 vertebra.
-They were subsequently given an adjustment tailored to their needs by an upper cervical chiropractor.
+Researchers found that vertigo was one of the most intense symptoms.
+Upon examination, they noted all patients had a misalignment in one of the top bones of the spine, either the C1 or the C2 vertebra.
+They received an adjustment specific for their needs by an upper cervical chiropractor.
 Out of these 139, only 3 did not see positive results.
-When follow up was done two years later, It was noted that their symptoms improved from a severity of 8.5 to a mere 1.4 out of 10.
-They reported being able to perform their day-to-day routine activities.
+When researchers followed up two years later, they noted that the patients' symptoms improved from a severity of 8.5 to a mere 1.4 out of 10.
+They reported restoration of their ability to perform day-to-day routine activities.
 They were able to work, have better relationships with other people, and drive a car.
 There was some lingering dizziness, but it never got to the point of vertigo.
-Occasional nausea was reported without the presence of vomiting.
-If they had Meniere’s episodes — which was rare — they were not as severe and did not last as long as they did previously.
+Occasional nausea occurred without the presence of vomiting.
+If they had Meniere’s episodes -- which was rare -- they were not as severe and did not last as long as they did previously.
 This holds out hope for those with this debilitating condition.

-In another case study, a man named Jack had been dealing with Meniere’s symptoms and went to see an ear, nose, and throat doctor.
+In another case study, a man named Jack dealt with Meniere’s symptoms and went to see an ear, nose, and throat doctor.
 The doctor suggested that Jack have surgery to eliminate his Meniere’s disease.
 Jack did not feel that surgery was an option he wanted to explore.

 His medical history revealed something interesting.
 He had been involved in a car accident and had gotten diagnosed with whiplash.
 The accident occurred at 4 mph and happened 14 years ago.
 However, it took this long for symptoms of that injury to show up as Meniere’s.
 He complained of the following: